 This is a great starting point as it will give you a real insight into the interviewers thinking, while demonstrating that you are the type of person who will add value and solve problems.
 The managers answer to this question can provide you with an understanding as to their true management style.
 If they give you a really high-level generic answer, I guarantee they have not even thought about empowering this person to have an impact.
 They are just looking for someone to do what they are told and follow process.
 Its highly unlikely they are going to allow this person to make any real changes.

 However, if the interviewer walks through at least two specific problems that have arisen, it’s a very good sign.
 This shows a manager who is identifying challenges and looking to empower employees to take action to solve them.
-This is the kind of manager you want to work for, working here for a couple of years and solving those problems is going to be good for your resume.
+This is the kind of manager you want to work for, working here for a couple of years and solving those problems is going to be good for your CV.

 How do you help your team to develop professionally?